Young, Gifted and Black

 Young, Gifted and Black is the eighteenth studio album by American singer-songwriter Aretha Franklin, released in early 1972, by Atlantic Records.
-The album climbed to #2 on Billboard's R&B albums survey and peaked at #11 on the main album chart.
+The album reached #2 on Billboard's R&B albums survey and peaked at #11 on the main album chart.
 It was quickly certified Gold by the RIAA.
 Its title was cut from "To Be Young, Gifted and Black", recorded and released by Nina Simone in 1969.

 Franklin won a 1972 Grammy Award for Best Female R&B Vocal Performance.

 In 2003, the television network VH1 named it the 76th greatest album of all time.
 In 2020, it was ranked number 388 by Rolling Stone in their list of the 500 Greatest Albums of All Time.

 Songs

 Young, Gifted and Black contains original songs written and performed by Franklin, such as "Day Dreaming" and "Rock Steady".
 It also features cover versions of songs by other artists, including "To Be Young, Gifted and Black" by Nina Simone, as well as "I've Been Loving You Too Long" by Otis Redding, "The Long and Winding Road" by the Beatles, and "Border Song (Holy Moses)" by Elton John.